-Canada has finally gotten over all this, 8+ months after World Health Organization experts recommended removing all travel restrictions for all travelers.
-That’s now done (here).
-Let’s quickly recap how to travel with the new rules.
+In October, Canada finally got over all this, 8+ months after World Health Organization experts recommended removing all travel restrictions for all travelers.
+But that doesn’t mean every country is over this!
+Let’s quickly recap how to travel during the pandemic.
 It’s really not as complicated as it seems if you take a few minutes to read.

 It’s more than time to jump onboard the revenge travel craze (better late than never)!